HandrewOltenish/Godot_Projects/Readme.md

 and the velocity would be:

 velocity = velocity.move_towards(new_velocity, 0.5) (this is to smooth the velocity and make it more responsive)

+123. I added the code above, but the enemy still floats away from the player.
+It needs more debugging with handling player current position.